TheIsolated-79/Olive/README.md

 # 🌿 Olive

-The official Discord assistant for our Kingshot alliance.
+The official Discord assistant for a Kingshot alliance discord server.

 ## Features
 - Member verification